-Begin a thriving career in data analytics by learning actionable, data-driven insights to benefit various organizations.
+Begin a thriving career in data analytics by learning actionable, data-driven insights that benefit various organizations.
 With several ways to learn, from free tutorials to live classes, you can choose the best method to fit your lifestyle and kickstart your career in data analytics.

 Key Insights

-• Data analytics provides valuable insights from large datasets, influencing decisions and shaping the future of various organizations.
+- Data analytics provides valuable insights from large datasets, influencing decisions and shaping the future of various organizations.

-• Self-paced data analytics courses offer flexibility and affordability, ideal for those unable to commit to a fixed class schedule.
+- Self-paced data analytics courses offer flexibility and affordability, ideal for those unable to commit to a fixed class schedule.

-• Using real-world examples for practice can enhance understanding and proficiency in data analytics.
+- Using real-world examples for practice can enhance understanding and proficiency in data analytics.

-• Access to instructor support and an online data community, like Tableau’s online Community, can offer valuable help and resources for aspiring data analysts.
+- Access to instructor support and an online data community, like Tableau’s online community, can offer valuable help and resources for aspiring data analysts.

 What is Data Analytics?